MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 ## Maintenance Windows

 - It is a scheduled job (Cron job) in order to specify when the patch baselines can be applied to instances
-- We can set the duration of windows (up tp 24 hours)
+- We can set the duration of windows (up to 24 hours)
 - We can set a period before patching in order to stop initiating new tasks
 - Register targets: we have to register a target for which the patching has to be done.
-Targets can be based on tags, resource groups or single resource
+Targets can be based on tags, resource groups or a single resource
-- Register a run command: we have to set a command (example RunPatchBaseline) which will execute the patches
+- Register a run command: we have to set a command (eg. RunPatchBaseline) which will execute the patches

 ## SSM Inventory